Chapter 24:

 "I don't know, do I?"

-"Just give your full name, and don't forget to return the crutches when you're better.
-Leave the ice on while you wait.
+"Just give me your full name, and don't forget to return the crutches when you're better.
+Keep the ice on while you wait.
 They'll immobilize your leg, and if nothing's broken, you'll feel better soon."

-The baseball team went with Neo, who, upon presenting himself at the reception, was quickly attended to by Dr. Wellington Miyamoto, who ordered an X-ray.
+The baseball team went with Neo, who, after presenting himself at the reception, was quickly attended to by Dr. Wellington Miyamoto, who ordered an X-ray.

 Takeshi suggested they visit his uncle's ramen shop to lighten the mood a bit.

 "IRASSHAIMASE!"
-(Welcome in Japanese), his uncle said as they entered, exuding an energy that Neo had been lacking.
-It cheered him up a bit, though he still felt sad about getting hurt and exhausted from sleepless nights.
+(Welcome in Japanese), his uncle said as they entered, radiating an energy that Neo had been missing.
+It cheered him up a bit, though he was still sad about being hurt and exhausted from sleepless nights.

-The place was full, and they had to sit in the back, where only two separate tables were available.
-As the baseball team chatted, their words mixed with the conversations in the room, making Neo's head spin.
+The place was full, and they had to sit in the back where only two separate tables were available.
+As the baseball team chatted, their words mingled with the conversations in the room, making Neo's head spin.

 After eating, he rested his head on the table.
 "Sorry, guys.
-I'm a bit exhausted."
+I'm a little tired."

-The other boys agreed to let Neo rest especially after what had happened, it was understandable.
-As he lay there, he watched Takeshi's uncle work.
+The other boys agreed to let Neo rest, especially after what had happened.
+As he lay there, he watched Takeshi's uncle working.
 He had so many orders to fulfill.
-There were so many people, and it was so much work that it seemed impossible for one man to handle it all.
+There were so many people and it was so much work that it seemed impossible for one man to do it all.

 "Takeshi..."
 Neo called.